 Under Delaware law, shares as to which a stockholder abstains or withholds authority to vote and broker non-votes will be treated as present at the Annual Meeting for the purposes of determining a quorum.
 Proxies marked "Withhold Authority" with respect to the election of one or more directors will not be counted in determining who the six persons are who received the greatest number of votes in the election of directors.
-Proxies marked "Abstain" with respect to (a) the ratification of the appointment of Baker as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; (b) the advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers; or (d) stockholder proposals (if any) that are properly presented at the Annual Meeting, will have the effect of a vote against approval or ratification with respect to such proposals.
+Proxies marked "Abstain" with respect to (a) the ratification of the appointment of Baker as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; (b) the advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers, (c) the advisory vote relating to the compensation of the Company's named executive officers; or (d) stockholder proposals (if any) that are properly presented at the Annual Meeting, will have the effect of a vote against approval or ratification with respect to such proposals.